The Total Solar Eclipse Cairns November 14th 2012

 Detailed weather predictions and maps can be downloaded from Jay Anderson's web site.

-Joe Cali's & Bengt Alfredsson's site evaluation for expert eclipse chasers. http://www.joe-cali.com/eclipses follow the link from the home page.
+Joe Cali's & Bengt Alfredsson's site evaluation for expert eclipse chasers. http://rses.anu.edu.au/~jcali/eclipses/PLANNING/TSE2012p/TSE2012p.html

 If you have Google Earth on your computer, eclipse paths (.kmz files) can be down loaded then overlaid onto Google Earth from Xavier Jubier's web site.
-These come with an interactive tool that calculates eclipse circumstances for the point at the center of the screen.
+These come with an interactive tool that calculates eclipse circumstances for the point at the centre of the screen.

 Bill Kramer's Eclipse Chasers web site has a javascript calculator for calculating local circumstances for this eclipse for any latitude/longitude.